poe-cat/DuckyDuck/README.md

 ## Setup

 To run this program, you need to have the Java Development Kit (JDK) installed on your computer.
 If you don't have it, you can download it from the official Oracle website.
+The project includes the Maven wrapper, so there is no need to install Maven to run the app.

 ## Running the Application Locally